 - Ensure birds sleep in the system

 - Nest box lights.
 15-30 minutes before turning on the house light.

 After successful use, lower intensity.

 - No dark areas in litter.

-- Light underneath the system
+- Light underneath the system (if they have access)

 - No high intensity on the nest.